 If one parent receives sole physical custody, the court generally awards the other parent visitation.
 The noncustodial parent is allowed frequent, meaningful visits with the child, and it is the duty of the custodial parent to have the child ready for visits.
 Interference with visitation can be grounds to modify the parenting plan and award joint custody.

 However, if there is a question of a parent’s fitness, the court investigates to determine whether continuing contact with that parent would not be in the child’s best interests.
 The court can order supervised visits, where a court-appointed person would observe the interactions between parent and child.
 The court can put appropriate restrictions on visitation and can even deny visitation if necessary to protect the child.

 Even the best laid plans for child custody require occasional adjustment.
 Because your children grow and your life circumstances change, you should expect to revisit your parenting plan every three years under the best of circumstances.
 Generally, it’s possible to amend your custody arrangement through negotiation or mediation and present the new plan to the judge for approval.
 However, there are times when litigating child custody may be necessary.

 Two types of conflicts that frequently arise are:

 Our attorneys provide the same assertive representation in post-divorce custody disputes to secure the best outcome possible under the facts of your case.

 Your loving relationship with your child depends on a fair resolution to your child custody case.
-The experienced attorneys at the Carolina Law Group in New Bern, Havelock, and Morehead City skillfully assert your rights to obtain favorable outcomes.
+The experienced attorneys at the Carolina Law Group in New Bern and Beaufort skillfully assert your rights to obtain favorable outcomes.
 Call us at 252-672-2059 or contact us online to schedule a consultation with an accomplished family lawyer.